Request COAs & Samples

 - Naturally-occurring Acidic Molecules for More Effective Plant Medicine and Remedies

-CBGA is the mother cannabinoid in the cannabis plant’s life cycle, the precursor to CBDA, CBCA, and THCA.
-None of the so-called acidic cannabinoids from hemp are scheduled as a controlled substance.
+CBGA is the mother cannabinoid in the cannabis plant’s life cycle, the precursor to CBDA, and CBCA.
+None of these so-called acidic cannabinoids are scheduled as a controlled substances.

 For this reason, harvesting hemp very early yields higher levels of CBGA and CBG compared to later in the plant’s life when there are lesser amounts unless the cultivar has been genetically programmed to in effect stop the transformation CBGA into later developing cannabinoids during the plant’s maturation.
 Studying the biological and chemical processes in the hemp plant also shows that decarboxylated versions of the acidics like CBGA and CBDA and CBCA transform into CBG, CBD and CBC.
 In the case of CBCA, the cannabinoid can continue to change – first into CBC, then CBL and then CBT in the olivetol series.
 CBCA predominates in young plants and typically declines with aging of the plant.

 While not readily commercially available, the acidic precursors of CBD, CBC, and CBG are becoming increasingly popular in the formulation of heath and wellness products.
 During processing, the acidic cannabinoids transform into neutral forms by decarboxylation (high temperatures).
 In order to conserve these acids, a very careful temperature- controlled extraction process needs to be applied.
 Cold solvent extraction, such as cryo ethanol, allows for the conservation of the acids.